The best hotels in Nicoya Peninsula

 If the budget is tighter, Sueño del Mar Beachfront B&B on Playa Langosta near Tamarindo ($260-380/night) has a handmade, personal feel that larger resorts can't fake.
 It's got only a handful of rooms, so book directly with the property at least 6-8 weeks ahead for any December-March travel.

-Nicoya Peninsula's best neighborhoods
+Nicoya Peninsula's best hotel regions

 Start with the Southern tip or Nosara if you want the real Nicoya experience.
 Santa Teresa and Nosara have the best hotel quality per dollar.
 The Sámara-Carrillo stretch is underrated and a lot calmer than it should be.